-This brings us back to the subject of which we had already begun to treat in the introduction. (sections three and four): our only original property is our physical and intellectual force.
-The employment of our force, our labour, is our only primitive All the beings existing in nature, suscepriches. tible of becoming useful to us, are not so actually They only become so by the action which as vet. we exercise on them; by the labour, small or great, simple or complicated, which we execute to convert them to our use.
-They have no value for us. and with us, but by this labour, and in proportion to its This is not saying that if they have alreasuccess. dy become the property of any one, we must not begin by making a sacrifice to him, in order to obtain them, before disposing of them.
-But they have not become the property of any one, but because he has previously applied to them a labour of some kind, the fruit of which the social conventions Thus this's acrifice itself is the price assure to him. of some labour ; and, previous to any labour, these beings had no actual value, and that which they have is never derived but from some employment of our force, of which they are more the object.
+This brings us back to the subject of which we had already begun to treat in the introduction (sections three and four): our only original property is our physical and intellectual force.
+The employment of our force, our labour, is our only primitive riches.
+All the beings existing in nature, susceptible of becoming useful to us, are not so actually as yet.
+They only become so by the action which we exercise on them; by the labour, small or great, simple or complicated, which we execute to convert them to our use.
+They have no value for us, and with us, but by this labour, and in proportion to its success.
+This is not saying that if they have already become the property of any one, we must not begin by making a sacrifice to him, in order to obtain them, before disposing of them.
+But they have not become the property of any one, but because he has previously applied to them a labour of some kind, the fruit of which the social conventions assure to him.
+Thus this sacrifice itself is the price of some labour; and, previous to any labour, these beings had no actual value, and that which they have is never derived but from some employment of our force, of which they are more the object.